git-moss/DrivenByMoss-Documentation/KnownIssues.md

 ## Bitwig Studio

 * The display update of the Akai Fire is very slow on Macos and makes it nearly unusable
+* Novation SL MkIII
-* The display update of the Novation SL MkIII lags on Macos (might be the same issue as with Akai Fire but device is still usable)
+    * The display update lags on Macos (might be the same issue as with Akai Fire but device is still usable).
+    * If the keyboard is transposed the pressed notes are off for the light guide.
 * User Parameters cannot be reset

 ## Cockos Reaper